Back to Neural ODEs Hub

 where $\theta \in [0, 3\pi]$ (1.5 full turns) and $\varepsilon \sim \mathcal{N}(0, 0.1)$.
 The second spiral is rotated by $\pi$, creating two interleaving classes.

-This is a canonical nonlinear classification benchmark.
-The decision boundary is not linearly separable, not even convex -- it is a continuous curve that spirals around the origin.
-Any model that solves this must learn a highly nonlinear transformation.
+The decision boundary is not linearly separable, not even convex -- it spirals around the origin.
+Any model that solves this needs a highly nonlinear transformation.

 Results